Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/README.md

 | quantity     | The quantity of products sold            |
 | timestamp    | The timestamp of the transaction         |

-### Task 2: Build the data warehouse:
+### [Task 2](./tasks/task2.md): Build the data warehouse:
 - Design a schema for the data warehouse
-- Create the schama and load the data into fact and dimension tables
+- Create the schema and load the data into fact and dimension tables
-- Automate the daily incremental data insertion into th data warehouse
+- Automate the daily incremental data insertion into the data warehouse
-- Create CUBES and ROLLUPS to make the reporting easier
+- Create CUBES and ROLLUP to make the reporting easier

 ### Task 3
 - Create a BI dashboard: